mattcreager/polyglot/README.md

 ![Audacity select mono](./audacity_mono.gif)

-#### 2. 'Click to Start Monitoring', speak at a normal level and make sure your levels are green
+#### 2. 'Click to Start Monitoring', speak at a normal level - green is good

 ![Audacity levels in the green](./audacity_levels.gif)